Uber Assault & Harassment Lawsuits

 Uber Sexual Assault Lawsuits

-Many of these victims are now filing Uber sexual assault cases.
+Many of these victims are now filing Uber sexual assault lawsuits.

 Were You Sexually Assaulted While Using Uber?